inductiva/inductiva/inductiva/fluids/scenarios/wind_tunnel/README.md

     num_iterations=1000, resolution=0.5,
     run_async=True, n_cores=4)

-# Get the simulation output on your local machine.
+# Download the simulation output to your local machine.
 output = task.get_output()
 ```

+This last step is essential to download the simulation files into your local machine
+and apply the post-processing and visualizations to understand the aerodynamics of the object.

-## Output and Post-Processing:
+## Output and Post-Processing

+The simulation output is comprised of several files spread throughout several directories.
+These files contain data about the airflow over the object, from which valuable metrics can be extracted to understand the aerodynamics of the object.
+To obtain these metrics a few post-processing steps are required to be done.

-The `WindTunnel` scenario allows users to extract metrics about the object under the established flow velocity.
+The `WindTunnel` scenario allows users to extract the following metrics:
-The simulation outputs of the wind tunnel are:
-- `pressure_field`: Pressure field of the airflow over the object.
+- Pressure field: Pressure field of the airflow over the object.
-- `streamlines`: Streamlines of the airflow over the domain and interacting with the object.
+- Streamlines: Streamlines of the airflow over the domain and interacting with the object.
-- `flow_slice`: Slice of the flow that represents the airflow over the domain and interacting with the object.
+- Flow slice: Slice of the flow that represents the airflow over the domain and interacting with the object.
-- `force_coefficients`: Force coefficients that represent the forces acting on the object.
+- Force coefficients: Force coefficients that represent the forces acting on the object.
 These are the drag and lift coefficients.

-### Default vs Full Post-processing Tools
+### Post-processing Tools

 Since at times the output files can be large, the user can choose to get only some of the default outputs that are post-processed
-on run-time by just doing `task.get_output()` (e.g., pressure field, streamlines and flow_slice).
-Otherwise, the user can choose to get all the outputs with `task.get_output(full=True)` and post-process as he wishes locally.
+remotely by just doing `output=task.get_output()` (e.g., pressure field, streamlines and flow_slice).
+Otherwise, the user can choose to get all the outputs with `output=task.get_output(all_files=True)` and post-process as he wishes locally.

-In any case, to obtain the metrics above the user can use the following post-processing tools:
+In any case, to obtain these metrics the user can use the following post-processing tools available through the `output` object:
-- `get_output_mesh`: Returns the mesh of the airflow over the entire domain and data on the object.
+- `get_output_mesh`: Returns a pyvista mesh of the airflow over the entire domain and data on the object.
-- `get_object_pressure_field`: Returns the pressure field of the airflow over the object.
+- `get_object_pressure_field`: Returns a pyvista mesh with the pressure field of the airflow over the object.
 - `get_streamlines`: Input parameters - `max_time`, `n_points`, `initial_step_length`, `source_radius`, `source_center`.
-Returns a mesh of the streamlines with pressure and velocity components of airflow over the domain.
+Returns a pyvista mesh of the streamlines with pressure and velocity components of airflow over the domain.
 - `get_flow_slice`: Input parameters - `plane`, `origin`.
-Returns a mesh of the flow slice with pressure and velocity components.
+Returns a pyvista mesh of the flow slice with pressure and velocity components.
 - `get_force_coefficients`: Returns the force coefficients that represent the forces acting on the object.
 These are the drag and lift coefficients.

 For the pressure field, streamlines and flow slices there are easy-to-use visualizations, which have some configuration parameters.
 See the example below for the general overview of these parameters.